gmenounos/vwcluster/Checksums.md

 | Speedo X-Axis ($10) | $220           | $258           |
 | Speedo Y-Axis ($10) | $230           | $268           |

-The checksum is calculated by adding up (modulo 256) the values of all the bytes in Region 1 and Region 2 and then invering the bits in the result by XORing it with $FF.
+The sum (modulo 256) of the checksum and all the bytes in Region 1 and Region 2 must equal $FF.

 Here is some sample C# code for calculating the checksum of a VWK501 EEPROM:
 ```